What is Tertiary Education?

-In 2019, we saw the first round of offers being made to domestic students in December for further education in 2023.
+In 2022, we saw the first round of offers being made to domestic students in December for further education in 2023.
 There are also a round of offers in January and a number of offer rounds in February as well.
 The VTAC website will have the full details on dates when these are available.
-For 2020 entry we may see some changes to these dates due to Covid-19, so please check the VTAC website for regular updates.
+Please check the VTAC website for regular updates.
 Other State and Territory institutions are participating in the Victorian offers for December 2023/24 offer rounds, so please see your Admissions Centre for further information.

-Many courses can be deferred, however students will need to check this with the individual institutions as some courses cannot be deferred.
-Follow the links below to check whether institutions offer deferment and instructions on how to defer at the time you are sent a course offer.
+Many courses can be deferred, however students will need to check with the individual institution as some courses do not offer this option.
+You will be provided with instructions on how to defer at the time you are sent a course offer.

 When offers are made through VTAC, students will receive a notification of their offer through their VTAC account, and they may also receive an offer letter directly from the institution as well.
 Students often need to enrol in their course to accept the offer, so make sure you read the offer letter instructions carefully.
 Lapse dates may also apply to your offer, so ensure you accept before this date if you intend to enrol.

 To reject an offer, you simply do nothing.
 If you receive an offer and decide it's no longer what you would like to study, you can ignore this offer letter.

 Scholarships are a great place to start.
 We encourage all students to apply for scholarships through VTAC as well as any direct applications through the institution you are looking to study with.
 They can provide great financial assistance for course fees, accommodation and living expenses or equipment and amenities, based on the scholarship you apply for.
 Monetary values vary and we recommend applying for as many scholarships as you are eligible for.
 Please visit the VTAC or individual institution websites for more information.